-3/0/0 This course will present ideas and then strengthen students' ability to think critically about social issues and the texts related to those issues, to discuss them open-mindedly, and to present them coherently in college-level writing (with research when required).
+This course will present ideas and then strengthen students' ability to think critically about social issues and the texts related to those issues, to discuss them open-mindedly, and to present them coherently in college-level writing (with research when required).
 Students will also make connections between and among the readings they are doing, their learning environment and the world.
-Prerequisite(s): None.
-3 semester credits 3/0/0 storytelling, perspectives of the narrator, film genres, and the practical processes and components of filmmaking are some of the topics that will be discussed in this course.
 Prerequisite(s): None.